-Twenty-three states and the District of Columbia currently have laws legalizing marijuana in some form.
+Thirty-three states and the District of Columbia currently have passed laws broadly legalizing marijuana in some form.

-Other states have passed medical marijuana laws allowing for limited use of cannabis.
+Most other states allow for limited use of medical marijuana under certain circumstances.
 Some medical marijuana laws are broader than others, with types of medical conditions that allow for treatment varying from state to state.
 Louisiana, West Virginia and a few other states allow only for cannabis-infused products, such as oils or pills.

 A number of states have also decriminalized the possession of small amounts of marijuana.

 Our map shows current state laws and recently-approved ballot measures legalizing marijuana for medical or recreational purposes.
 States with limited medical marijuana laws, such as those only permitting use of CBD oil, are not considered to have adopted broad medical marijuana laws.
 Final rules for recently-passed medical marijuana laws are pending in some states.

 Information is current as of June 25, 2019.